-It is the largest professional networking site in the world, and most recruiters, both in-house and agency side use LinkedIn as a priority channel to search for digital talent.
+It is the largest professional networking site in the world.
+Most recruiters, both in-house and agency side use LinkedIn as a priority channel to search for digital talent.
 With so many users globally, it can be a challenge to get noticed and stand out in such a competitive job market.
 At Ignite Digital Talent we are specialist digital recruiters with decades of recruitment experience between us.
 We have pooled our expertise and come up with 7 surefire ways to get you noticed by recruiters on LinkedIn.
 Be prepared for more great career opportunities to start landing on your lap!

 1. Use keywords LinkedIn will recognise…not the buzzwords